-Upon completion of this course, the student will a) identify exegetical features that are particularly related to conducting exegesis in the synoptics; b) correlate appropriate exegetical method with the differing genres represented in the synoptics, e.g., narrative, speech, parable, apocalyptic, and the like; c) evaluate the profitability of the traditional historical-critical approach to the study of the synoptics; d) gain familiarity with the use of the Synopsis of the Four Gospels through the analysis of several synoptic examples wherein the synoptic presentations portray the same events and sayings of Jesus in differing ways; and e) formulate an exegetical paper with an emphasis on how the synoptic phenomenon influences the meaning of a particular author’s unique presentation of Jesus and his teachings.
-3 credit hours.
+Upon completion of this course, the student will a) identify exegetical features that are particularly related to conducting exegesis in the synoptics; b) evaluate the profitability of the traditional historical-critical approach to the study of the synoptics; c) gain familiarity with the use of the Synopsis of the Four Gospels through the analysis of multiple pericopae; and d) formulate a synthesis of the synoptic parallels in order to highlight a particular tendency found in Mark’s presentation of the teachings and deeds of Jesus.

 Dr. Thomas Dailey is the Professor of New Testament at Virginia Beach Theological Seminary.
 He has served at VBTS since 1999 in various roles as the Instructor of New Testament, Assistant Professor of Systematic Theology, Associate Professor of Biblical Theology and Exegesis, and Associate Professor of New Testament.
 He received his MDiv from Detroit Baptist Theological Seminary, his ThM from Virginia Beach Theological Seminary, and his PhD from Clark Summit University.
 Read more....